History of Real Betis: The first Copa del Rey and the 1980s (1977–1992)

 Real Betis squad in the 1974–75 season.

 On 25 June 1977, Betis won the Copa del Rey at the Vicente Calderón Stadium against Athletic Bilbao.
-The team led by Rafael Iriondo and composed of Esnaola, Bizcocho, Biosca, Sabaté, Cobo, López, Alabanda, Cardeñosa, García Soriano, Megido, Benítez, Eulate and Del Pozo wrote a very memorable chapter in the history of Betis after a long shootout with 21 penalties.
-The following season, the team reached the quarterfinals of the European Cup Winners' Cup after defeating AC Milan, but were unexpectedly relegated to the second division.
+The team led by Rafael Iriondo and composed of Esnaola, Bizcocho, Biosca, Sabaté, Cobo, López, Alabanda, Cardeñosa, García Soriano, Megido, Benítez, Eulate and Del Pozo wrote a chapter in the history of Betis after a long shootout with 21 penalties.
+The following season, the team reached the quarterfinals of the European Cup Winners' Cup after defeating AC Milan, but were relegated to the second division.

-Back in the first division in 1979, the good times and the "Eurobetis" returned: the qualification for the UEFA Cup in 1982 and 1984, the celebration of the Platinum Jubilee in 1982 and the second place in the Copa de la Liga in 1986 marked a happy time for the Betis fans, to which were added other events experienced in their stadium, such as the World Cup and, above all, the match between Spain and Malta.
+After the promotion back to the top tier in 1979, Real Betis took part in the UEFA Cup in 1982 and 1984.
+This included the platinum jubilee in 1982, while in 1986, the team won second place in the Copa de la Liga.
+It is important to note that during this time, Real Betis played in the 1982 FIFA World Cup tournament and the 1983 Spain v.
+Malta qualifier game.

 From then until 1992, Betis went through a period of economic and sporting crisis, until relegation in 1991, one of the worst moments to face the mandatory transformation into a Sociedad Anónima Deportiva.